-515. An unreasonably high price for the establishment of access might prevent new operators from entering into access agreements and thereby from establishing competing offers in the retail markets.
+525. An unreasonably high price for the establishment of access might prevent new operators from entering into access agreements and thereby from establishing competing offers in the retail markets.
 An unreasonably high establishment fee might, as such, have a similar effect to denial of access.
 As a dominant operator, Telenor might have incentives to utilise this opportunity to limit competition in the retail markets.
 Moreover, the price control in this decision gives a certain scope for rebalancing between various price elements in the access agreements.
 To prevent any rebalancing from resulting in anti-competitive behaviour, Nkom is of the view that there is a need to set requirements for the level of any potential establishment fee.

-516. Nkom acknowledges that there are certain costs associated with making arrangements for operators that require access to Telenor's network, including technical adaptations, testing etc. The price that Telenor may charge for establishing access to its network must be reasonable, however.
+526. Nkom acknowledges that there are certain costs associated with making arrangements for operators that require access to Telenor's network, including technical adaptations, testing etc. The price that Telenor may charge for establishing access to its network must be reasonable, however.

-517. What constitutes a reasonable price will have to be determined as required in any specific case.
+527. What constitutes a reasonable price will have to be determined as required in any specific case.
 In such an assessment, Nkom will give emphasis to:

-- Relevant underlying costs.
+• Relevant underlying costs.
 On request, Telenor must be able to document relevant underlying costs for establishment of access for the relevant operator.
-If Telenor also requires a fixed monthly price to cover ongoing operating costs associated with the access agreement, Telenor must be able to document which costs are covered by this ongoing charge, so that the same cost is not covered by multiple price elements. - That the price is not be an unjustified obstacle to efficient operators becoming established in the market.
+If Telenor also requires a fixed monthly price to cover ongoing operating costs associated with the access agreement, Telenor must be able to document which costs are covered by this ongoing charge, so that the same cost is not covered by multiple price elements.